Can I Take A Benadryl With Tylenol? | Safe Combo Guide

 • Rash (rare)

-When taken together, the main concern is enhanced drowsiness from Benadryl.
-This effect might impair activities requiring alertness such as driving or operating machinery.
-On rare occasions, some people may experience increased dizziness or confusion.
+When taken together, the most noticeable concern is usually the drowsiness caused by Benadryl.
+That effect can impair activities requiring alertness such as driving, operating machinery, or making quick decisions.
+Some people may also feel more dizzy or groggy than expected.

 To minimize risks: